TheBarret/Tokenizer/README.md

 The result is returned as 'List(Of Tokenizer.Token)'

+- Example Config

-Example config that defines words, quotes and numbers
+A config that defines words, quotes and numbers for the provider that will instruct the parser what to recognize
 ```
 # neg/pos numbers with or without exponent